pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/supported-operations.md

 When you add files, Pachyderm automatically overwrites the previous version of the file if it already exists.

-Uploading new files is not supported for output repositories, these are the repositories that are the output of a pipeline.
 Not all the repositories that you see in the results of the `ls` command are input repositories that can be written to.
 Some of them might be read-only output repos.
 Check your pipeline specification to verify which